n02531357/ELSpring2015/code/Readme.md

-Code Directory.
+# Code
-All your code should go here.
-Make sure files are named as explicitly as possible.
+All code will go here.